Dr. Benny Tan is a board certified plastic surgeon specializing in breast reconstruction and revisions at Banner MD Anderson Cancer Center.

 Rare cases of anaplastic large cell lymphoma (ALCL) within the pocket and fluid around breast implants continue to be reported in the medical community, but the ALCL associated with implants appears to be less aggressive than systemic ALCL, which is widespread through the body.

-Risk estimates range from one in 500,000 to one in 3 million women with implants.
-To offer some perspective, it is probably more likely to develop breast cancer (one in eight women), lung cancer (one in 16 women) or colon cancer (one in 22 women) than to develop this type of lymphoma.
+According to current data available at the time of writing this article, any woman with breast implants has approximately a life time risk of 1 in 30,000 to develop breast implant associated anaplastic large cell lymphomas.
+To offer some perspective, it is probably more likely to develop breast cancer (one in eight women), lung cancer (one in sixteen women) or colon cancer (one in twenty two women) than to develop this type of lymphoma.

 The ALCL that has formed around implants is an exceedingly rare lesion, and there is no confirmed reason why this occurs.
 ALCL may occur in both smooth and textured implants, but data appears to suggest that it is mainly associated with aggressively textured implants.